Sellbrite/ruby-mws/README.markdown

+*NOTE search and replaced MWS -> RMWS due to namespace conflict with peddler

 This is a fork of ruby-mws by Erik Lyngvd.
 I'm working on adding report requests as well as product feeds.
 I'll add some tests as I go along.
 I also updated this readme to describe how to test.

 ruby-mws